Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment

 \section{Discussion}

-We have presented a symbiotic pairing of non-standard hardware (optics) and training algorithm (direct feedback alignment, DFA) to train large-scale artificial neural networks.
-We have demonstrated the versatility of this system by training GPT-like models and fully connected neural networks on language and vision tasks.
-Further, we have shown its scalability by training up to 1B parameters, which to our knowledge is a record for any training scheme using non-conventional hardware.
+We have presented a symbiotic pairing of non-standard hardware (optics) and training algorithm (DFA) to train large-scale artificial neural networks.
+We have demonstrated the versatility of this system by training GPT-like language Transformer, Vision Transformers, Diffusion Transformer and fully connected neural networks on language, vision, and diffusion-based tasks.
+Further, we have shown its scalability by training up to 1B parameters, to our awareness, a record for any training scheme using non-conventional hardware.

-The fundamental motivation for this work is the promise that pairings between specialized hardware and algorithms can provide pathways outside of the existing ``hardware lottery"~\cite{hooker2020hardware}.
+The fundamental motivation for this work is the promise that pairings between specialized hardware and algorithms can provide pathways outside of the existing ``hardware lottery"~\cite{hooker2021hardware}.
 The compelling advantage of our system is its ability to execute the central calculation of the DFA algorithm (a random vector-matrix multiplication) optically for a very large dimension $N$ and within a favorable $O(N)$ time complexity and energy consumption scaling.
 We have demonstrated this scaling and compared it to the $O(N^2)$ scaling of traditional hardware (GPU) by adapting neural network architectures to the specific strengths of our system.
 A single one of our current Optical Processing Units (OPU), which is based on free space optics, is capable of processing input and output vectors with $N \sim 10^6$ entries, which is an order of magnitude larger than the requirement of current frontier models.
-With available off-the-shelve components (SLMs and cameras), $N$ could be increased by another order of magnitude.
-These properties of optical computation (scaling and large $N$), combined with the highly parallelizable DFA algorithm hint at the possibility of training extremely large models with a substantial computational advantage.
+With available off-the-shelf components (SLMs and cameras), $N$ could be increased by another order of magnitude.
+These properties of optical computation (scaling and large $N$), combined with the highly parallelizable DFA algorithm, hint at the possibility of training extremely large models with a substantial computational advantage.
 Our approach may therefore provide a sustainable pathway for the training of more capable models, simply through an increase in the number of parameters and the adaptation of the ANN's architecture to the strengths of the ODFA system.